NafisFuadBarshan/Tic-Tac-Toe-Game/README.md

-# Adversial-Search-Algo-Implementation
+# Tic-Tac-Toe-Game
-Adversial search algorithm is being implemented through python A.K.A. google collaboratory
+The game was implemented through an adversarial search algorithm, which is being implemented through Python, A.K.A.
+Google Colab